kennethchoe/sql-crawler/README.md

 * queries should show sql sources in pre form
 * Run button should be primary color
-* user can view result by sql server

 * user can stop running sql
-* docker batch accepts sql source git path
 * better progress and error message while running polls
 * tolerate individual server failures. move IsActive from Sessions to Results.
+* user can view result by sql server

 ### Done